mrac/decoupled-styling-css-in-js/README.md

 Additional requirements (no steps backwards):

-1. UI components styles are isolated (no name-conflicts, no chance to break)
+1. UI components styles are isolated (no name-conflicts, styles don't leak-in and out)
 2. No implicit dependencies to styles
 3. UI components should be decoupled from each other, as far as possible